The Bollywood drama that has sparked tensions around an 18th century Mughal tomb

 A Bollywood film that portrays the capture and execution of an Indian warrior king by a 17th century Mughal ruler has fuelled street protests and demands from right-wing groups to demolish the emperor’s tomb.

-Authorities have now tightened security around the tomb of Aurangzeb Alamgir in the western Indian state of Maharashtra after right-wing groups threatened to raze the monument.
+Authorities tightened security around the tomb of Aurangzeb Alamgir in the western Indian state of Maharashtra after right-wing groups threatened to raze the monument.

+There was widespread violence in the western city of Nagpur following rumours of a holy book being desecrated.
+A curfew was imposed in several areas of the city, with orders lasting for six days in some parts after angry mobs set vehicles on fire, pelted stones, and clashed with the police.

-On Monday, violence erupted in Nagpur following rumours of a holy book being desecrated.
-Police reportedly used tear gas to disperse the mob, and four policemen were injured.
-Police said they had detained dozens of people after 30 were injured and a similar number of vehicles torched.
+Police reportedly used tear gas to disperse the mob.
+At least 70 people were injured, including 34 police personnel.
+Nearly 40 vehicles were set on fire during the riots.
+Police said they had detained nearly 100 and filed charges against 1,200 people.

 “After the release of the film Chhaava, the views of many people on the Mughal emperor have turned extreme, as seen in social media posts,” local authorities said in a statement on 15 March.